ChicagoPark/ADV-DL/README.md

 > > > just want to predict a value that is positive, and you don't care about to train network we can use ReLU function.
 >
 > > option2(Soft ReLU)
-> > > if we want to train a network with positive prediction, we should always use soft relu(softplus) function
+> > > if we want to train a network with positive prediction, we should always use softrelu(softplus) function

 ### [2-3] Binary Classification

-option1 Thresholding: step function hard to train because output activation function shape is `step function`.
+option1 Thresholding: step function

+> hard to train because output activation function shape is `step function`.
 Thus, the derivative in everywhere is 0.

 `option1 Logistic Regression`: sigmoid